+First contact resolution is one of, if not the most, popular metrics when it comes to contact center measurement and optimization.
 You can define FCR criteria based on your unique business by answering questions such as, ‘Is FCR affected when a customer contacts the wrong department,’ or ‘Does FCR include abandoned calls?’ or ‘Does resolved mean that the customer’s problem was solved and they were satisfied?’

 The formula for calculating FCR will differ according to how you define the criteria.
 However, here’s a basic way to calculate it:

 FCR has gained a lot of importance among customer experience professionals as a high FCR typically indicates high customer satisfaction.
 FCR also indicates that your customer service processes and teams are working efficiently and producing the desired results.

 It’s Your Turn

 A disciplined and effective customer experience measurement program is essential for companies to understand which parts of the customer experience are working and which parts need to be improved.
 Understanding the key customer experience metrics and applying them at appropriate stages with the most important customers is paramount.
 Customer journey analytics software can play a key role in this endeavor by providing a journey-driven perspective and improving your return on your investment in customer experience measurement.

 Which customer experience metrics do you use as a CX professional?
 Is your approach to CX measurement journey driven?
 Let me know in the comments!